 My own financial outlook was bleak after retiring, and that is actually what prompted me to look into options and ultimately create this website.
 I really wanted to be able to make my own schedule.
 So I looked online extensively for work at home opportunities.
 Many of them involved phone calls, which I was not up for, or were get-rich-quick scams.

 One review lead me to Wealthy Affiliate, which made it sound possible for me to create my own on-line business.
 Something I otherwise considered way too hard for me, totally out of reach.
 I joined with the free starter option, and was soon totally involved.
-I have reviewed Wealthy Affiliate in greater depth soon in another post.
+I have reviewed Wealthy Affiliate in greater depth in another post.

 The greatest benefit to me was challenging me mentally, forcing me to learn new skills, and giving me confidence that I could learn these new skills.
 It started out borderline overwhelming, and then turned into fun.
 Facing what, to me, was a huge challenge, and seeing some progress toward my goals has given me new energy and enthusiasm for all phases of my life.